Inswinger

-An inswinger is a type of delivery of the ball in the sport of cricket.
-In such a delivery the ball curves—or "swings"—in toward the batter's body and the wicket.
+An inswinger is a type of delivery, in the sport of cricket, that curves—or "swings"—in toward the batter's body and the wicket.
 By contrast, an outswinger swings away from the line of the batter and the wicket.
 Inswingers are bowled by swing bowlers.

 The term has also been adopted into football commentary, in which context it describes a cross of the ball kicked so that it curves in toward the goal.

 Grip

 An inswinger is bowled by holding the cricket ball with the seam vertical and the first two fingers slightly across the seam so that it is angled a little to the leg side.
 Once the ball has worn and been polished so that one side is rougher than the other, the rough side is placed on the leg side.
 The ball is placed on the pad of the thumb.
 This thumb position locks the wrist in a position inclined to the leg side.